yingweiy/CarND-Traffic-Sign-Classifier-Project/report.md

 * What are some of the important design choices and why were they chosen?

+Answer:

-Answer: RELU in the fully connected layer is an important choice.
+1. RELU in the fully connected layer is an important choice.
 It is simple, and introduces the non-linearality into the networks.

+2. The additional number of convolutional layers and fully connected layers are useful to increase the training accuracy.

 Note: in my test, the dropout does not help much, so I did not use them.